eran88/PCDCGAN/readme.md

 In this project we compared the traditional cdcgan (Conditional Deep Convolutional Generative adversarial network) with PCDCGAN (Predictive Deep Convolutional Generative Adversarial Network)
-# To use pretrained images:
+# To use pretrained models:
 1. download at least one of the models from: https://drive.google.com/drive/folders/1PWxUckhEZdz7VetuqyQUffeUO1SWzh4i?usp=sharing
 2. To create images from the models type: